CVisionk/alx-higher_level_programming/0x04-python-more_data_structures/README.md

  ## Summary

  ### 0-square_matrix_simple.py
-Write a function that computes the square value of all integers of a matrix.
+-Write a function that computes the square value of all integers of a matrix.

 Prototype: def square_matrix_simple(matrix=[]):
 matrix is a 2 dimensional array